Villarrealized/DigitalOceanSetup/README.md

 #### __Create Volume and Mount__

-If you are adding the volume after Droplet creation, do not follow the instructions provided for mounting and adding the drive.
-You will need to set it up slightly differently.
+If you are adding the volume after Droplet creation choose to automatically format and mount the volume as ext4 for easiest setup.

-Once the volume has been created, enter the following code to create the XFS filesystem and mount it permanently.
+If you need to manually mount it, make sure to use volume identifiers, NOT the traditional `sd*` names.
+See here: https://www.digitalocean.com/docs/volumes/resources/naming/

+Upon reboot, `sd*` volumes may be mounted differently and is not a reliable to mount.
+Use `/dev/disk/by-id/*` instead.

 ```bash
 # Find out what block devices you have